5 mistakes you can’t afford to make twice in a job interview

 Remember that the person in front of you will probably have to meet with a lot of other candidates, and there’s nothing worse than having to hear the same studied and vague answers over and over again.
 If you approach your interview like this, you’ll find it very difficult to stand out from the other candidates, which is often one of the keys to a good interview.

 “We’ve already heard the textbook answers – so be original and go deeper,” the expert advises.
-Whether the recruiter asks you about your strengths and weaknesses, or whether they are interested in knowing why you made a certain decision when faced with a specific problem in your previous job, the important thing is to forget about generalizations and always try to add value with the help of examples of specific situations you have faced.”
+Whether the recruiter asks you about your strengths and weaknesses, or whether they are interested in knowing why you made a certain decision when faced with a specific problem in your previous job, the important thing is to forget about generalizations and always try to “add value with the help of examples of specific situations you have faced.”

 4. Being negative

 Another point that will undoubtedly help you shine during a job interview is displaying a dynamic and optimistic mindset.
 There are fewer disheartening things than coming across someone who’s full of negativity, lacking enthusiasm, and full of complaints.
-If you’re seen to be like this, it’ll be quite unlikely they’ll want you in their team.
+If you’re seen to be like this, it’ll be quite unlikely they’ll want you on their team.

 So, banish the negativity from your discourse and speak positively, especially when answering questions about your previous job.
 If you have to speak about your old boss or former company, or about some conflict that you had with colleagues, build your response with a positive, professional, and polite stance.
 “You may have had a negative experience in your former job with a manager or you didn’t see eye to eye with a colleague.
 Whatever it is, you should approach it from an improvement standpoint,” Viejo notes.